jsarracino/mirrorsolve/Demos.md

 ## SMT backend

-Finally on lines 313-317 we configure the SMT backend, by adding a custom SMT sort for G, as well as uninterpreted function symbols for `e`, `inv`, and `op`.
+Finally on lines 291-295 we configure the SMT backend, by adding a custom SMT sort for G, as well as uninterpreted function symbols for `e`, `inv`, and `op`.

-## Final proof
+## Final proofs

 Finally we will discharge a proof (namely `unique_id`) using MirrorSolve.
-First, we quote the proof into a MetaCoq term using MetaCoq's definition on lines 328-333.
+First, we quote the proof into a MetaCoq term in the MetaCoq Definition `unique_id_term`.
 Notice that the group axioms are encoded using quantified arms of an implication.
-Next, we start an alternate proof of `unique_id`, `unique_id'` on lines 335-340.
+Next, we start an alternate proof of `unique_id` called `unique_id'`.

 We will use two proof steps;
   1. translate to a corresponding FOL formula using MirrorSolve's tactics.
 This is done by calling the `reflect_goal` tactic with a bunch of problem specific arguments (in this case, a bunch of information about the UF+Groups theory, as well as the particular MetaCoq term for dual reflection and extraction).
 After this tactic, the new goal is now an interpretation of a corresponding FOL formula.
   2. discharge the FOL term to an off-the-shelf SMT solver and trust the result.
-This is done in a type-safe way (vs using `admit`) by the `check_interp_pos` tactic and the `interp_true` axiom.
+This is done in a type-safe way (vs using `admit`) by the `check_interp_pos` tactic and the `interp_true` axiom (wrapped in the `check_goal` tactic).
 In this case, `check_interp_pos G` is a primitive exposed by the OCaml plugin portion of MirrorSolve.
 It behaves like `idtac` if the goal `G` is checked by a solver to SAT, and otherwise fails.
   There is a corresponding `check_interp_neg` for checking whether a goals is UNSAT or not.

+We also discharge the remaining group theory problems in a similar way in the rest of the file.
 # Nats

 Another interesting (and useful) SMT theory is an automated theory for Coq `nats`.